Columbia Medallion Studios, est. 1888

 1601 S. Michigan (1930s)

-Keep in mind, in the early 1900s, you really had your first generation of Americans that could look back nostalgically at actual photographs of their parents and grandparents.
-And because these images were so fragile and precious, the sales pitch of seeing them transferred to a glossy bubble for posterity was understandably appealing.
+Again, in the early 1900s, Columbia was trying to appeal to the first generation of Americans that had the capability of looking back nostalgically at actual photographs of their parents and grandparents . . . or of carrying around a brand new photo of their soulmate.
+And because these images were fragile and precious by nature, the sales pitch of seeing them transferred to a glossy bubble for posterity was not a difficult case to make.

-By 1917, Columbia offered three main custom finishes: Steel-Tone (black and white), Sepia (golden brown), and a hand-painted option in watercolors.
-With the latter, customers could request the addition of detailing not even visible in the original photos, like eye and hair color.
-A painted medallion, with a frame, would run you $3.50, or about $66 in today’s cash.
+By 1917, Columbia offered three main custom finishes: Steel-Tone (black and white), Sepia (golden brown), and a hand-painted option in watercolors, where the eye and hair color could be added to a black and white image.
+A painted medallion, with a frame, would run you $3.50, which sounds like a sweet deal.
+After inflation, though, that’s roughly $80 in 2023 money.
 The cheapest option—steel-tone with no frame—was about half that price.

 “Husbands, sons, brothers and friends who have fought ‘over there’ or who have done their part at home, deserve to be thus remembered by you and posterity,” one ad read.